-ST1-1 on controller module (front centre): jumper must be installed on ST1-1 only when the HCTX board is used with previous video codec boards (SD CODEC6, COHD, COHU).
+ST1-1 on controller module (front centre).
 This jumper is automatically detected by the software application, and an error message is generated if it is not properly set.

 ST1-2, ST1-3 and ST1-4 on controller module are not used.
 No jumper must be installed.